nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering items by attributes : `filter`

 Displays items based on the specified attribute(s).
-This command is especially useful when you want to coordinate sales between a Buyer and Supplier, by filtering out orders that are still "Pending", etc.
+This command is especially useful when you want to coordinate sales between a Buyer and Supplier, by filtering out orders that are still "Pending", or filtering out pets with specific attributes.
 Please provide **at least one** attribute when using this command.

 <div markdown="span" class="alert alert-info">